 Medicare Advantage plans utilize one of two types of networks.
 Either a PPO (Preferred Provider Organization) or an HMO (Health Maintenance Organization) network.
 Access to more providers is why people select a Medicare Advantage plan that uses a PPO network.

 Insurance companies use cost-saving features such as a network of providers to stretch the purchasing power of each dollar.
 Medicare beneficiaries want access to more providers; that’s why more people are electing to enroll in a Medicare Advantage plan that uses a PPO.

-With a PPO plan, the Medicare beneficiary can receive services in or out of network.
-The insurance pays more when you stay in-network but does offer some benefits if treatment is rendered outside the preferred network of doctors.
+With a PPO plan, the Medicare beneficiary can receive services in or out of the network.
+The insurance pays more when you stay in-network but does offer some benefits if treatment occurs outside the preferred network of doctors.

 Medicare Advantage PPO plans must provide at least the same compensation package as Original Medicare.
 All Advantage plans must offer the same rights, benefits, and protections as Original Medicare.